-Current Suspected Overdose Deaths in Delaware for 2019: Get Help Now!
+Current Suspected Overdose Deaths in Delaware for 2024: Get Help Now!

-The Division of Public Health recommends the tips on healthy eating in Dietary Guidelines for Americans 2010, a publication of the U.S. Departments of Agriculture (USDA) and Health and Human Services.
+The Division of Public Health recommends the tips on healthy eating in Dietary Guidelines for Americans, 2020-2025, a publication of the U.S. Departments of Agriculture (USDA) and Health and Human Services.
+The four guidelines encourage healthy eating patterns at each stage of life.
 There is strong scientific evidence that these recommendations can help people achieve a healthy weight, reduce risk of chronic illnesses, and promote overall wellness.
-To help consumers follow the guidelines, USDA has developed a web site called ChooseMyPlate, with useful tips, recipes, menus, and advice for healthy eating.
+These guidelines recommend: